-Current community talks about compatibility, stability and new features are somewhat in a status quo.
-WordPress ecosystem needs to cater after 7% of old websites that utilize PHP 5.2 and the due date of removing this compatibility is not clear.
+Current community talks about compatibility, stability and new features that are somewhat in a status quo.
+WordPress ecosystem needs to cater to 7% of old websites that utilize PHP 5.2 and the due date of removing this compatibility is not clear.
 It’s hard to push new functions and progress with this kind of weight around your neck.
-WordCamp NYC hosted a neat lecture by Mike Schroder (@GetSource), who explained the whole WP release lifecycle from first-hand experience (Mike was release lead for 4.5).
+WordCamp NYC hosted a neat lecture by Mike Schroder (@GetSource), who explained the whole WP release lifecycle from first-hand experience (Mike was the release lead for 4.5).
 One major takeaway was that component lead developers are key to release success (as they are the ones with deep knowledge of WP core) and second, it’s not always trivial to push everybody in the same development direction.

 REST API will place a flexible layer on top of that rigid core and provide parallel ways for evolving WordPress capabilities.
 We’re not stuck on implementing richer functions and interactions, and as you will see in the last point of this article, we can code with even better load time performances in mind.

-2. WordPress as a back-end
+2. WordPress as a backend

-Adam Silverstein (@roundearth) from 10Up gave an excellent talk at WordCamp NYC exclusively on this topic, explaining how to utilize Backbone.js for building an app that has a WordPress as a backend.
+Adam Silverstein (@roundearth) from 10Up gave an excellent talk at WordCamp NYC exclusively on this topic, explaining how to utilize Backbone.js for building an app that has WordPress as a backend.
 Unfortunately, there are no videos from this session so have a look at his similar lecture from WordCamp US held on December 2015.

 Developers can even deploy static HTML, CSS and JS files to AWS S3 and let them communicate via REST API to fetch new posts, products or other custom post types.
 This type of application hosting is powerful and the cheapest one available.
-(Staticpress plugin will help you with these kind of projects).
+(Staticpress plugin will help you with this kind of projects).
 Finally, all of the world’s developers would be able to talk “WordPress” as they will utilize their own knowledge, programming language and experience from their own frameworks and IDEs.